Japanese Fighting Fish is reader-supported. When you purchase through one of our links we may earn an affiliate commission (at no extra cost to you).

 You should examine the plants in the pet store before buying.
 You shouldn’t buy old looking plants with yellow or rotting sections.
 Look for healthy green sturdy leaves.

-Some great beginner aquarium plants include, java fern, amazon sword plant and anacharis.
+Check out our top 5 list of live plants for your aquarium here.
+Some great beginner aquarium plants include java fern, amazon sword plant and anacharis.

 Step 2: Preparing your tank.